-Find lesson plans and activities for use with students in grades 3 through 12 before and after a visit to the Museum.
-In many cases, these lessons can also be conducted independently of a visit.
-All lessons are aligned with California State and Common Core State Standards in Math and English Language Arts, and with Next Generation Science Standards.
+Find lesson plans and activities for use with students in grades 3 through 12.
+All lessons are aligned with California State and Common Core Standards, and with Next Generation Science Standards.

 For More Information